GlassBox

 target_id optional string Id of the Element in which the returned data should be loaded

-callback_parameter optional any kind of datatype Parameter for the user defined GETrequest_callbackHandler
+callback_parameter optional any kind of datatype Parameter for the user defined 'GETrequest_callbackHandler'

 Layout